2023 Kazakh legislative election: 2022 unrest and constitutional referendum

-In January 2022, massive protests and unrest occurred in Kazakhstan after a sudden increase in liquefied petroleoum gas (LPG) prices in the city of Zhanaozen.
+In January 2022 massive protests and unrest occurred in Kazakhstan after a sudden hike in liquefied petroleoum gas (LPG) prices in the city of Zhanaozen.
 The protests originally started as small rallies from Zhanaozen with demands in reduction of the LPG prices, but quickly spread grew to nationwide protests in calls for political and socioeconomic reforms.
 President Tokayev, in a failed attempt to appease the growing protests, pledged to take measures by setting a price cap on LPG and other forms of fuel and basic food products, as well as instituting a moratorium on utility costs and rent subsidies for low-income people.
 This led him to dismiss Asqar Mamin's government and enact a state of emergency, along with a deadly force order which was provided by the backing of foreign peacekeeping forces from the Collective Security Treaty Organization, after chaotic unrest broke out in the largest city of Almaty and the rest of Kazakhstan's territory.

-As the aftermath of the 2022 unrest was left with inflicted civilian casualties and costly property damages across the country, President Tokayev – following his takeover of the Security Council chairmanship from Nazarbayev – announced a new wave of political and constitutional reforms in a March 2022 State of the Nation Address.
+As the aftermath of the January 2022 unrest was left with inflicted civilian casualties and costly property damages across the country, President Tokayev – following his takeover of the Security Council chairmanship from Nazarbayev – announced a new wave of political and constitutional reforms in a March 2022 State of the Nation Address.
 These reforms would lessen his executive powers and allocate more authority to the parliament.
 To do so, he initiated a referendum that would allow for Kazakh citizens to directly vote for the proposed 56 amendments.
 In a 2022 constitutional referendum, an overwhelming majority of Kazakhs had officially voted in favour for changes to the Constitution of Kazakhstan, which changed nearly a total of one-third or 33 articles in the document.
-The newly proposed amendments included changes within the structure of governance, electoral system, decentralisation of power between the levels of governments, and paved the way for complete stripping of Nazarbayev's remaining constitutional powers.
+The newly proposed amendments included changes within the structure of governance, electoral system, decentralisation of power between the levels of governments, and paved the way for complete stripping of Nazarbayev's remaining constitutional powers of being a Elbasy (leader of the nation).